rishirishhh/Youtube-Chatbot-CLI/README.md

 ## Overview

-This project is a command-line interface (CLI) chatbot for YouTube that allows users to search for videos, summarize video content, and answer questions about videos using ChatGPT-3.5 Turbolibrary.
+This project is a command-line interface (CLI) chatbot for YouTube that allows users to search for videos, summarize video content, and answer questions about videos using ChatGPT-3.5 Turbo.

 ## Features